pielambr/Minerva4J/README.md

 ```

 ## Suggestions, issues, thoughts, concerns
 If any issues arise, then you can always make a github issue, I will probably read it within a few days.
-You can also send me a tweet @Pieterja_n
+You can also send me a tweet [@Pieterjan_] (https://twitter.com/Pieterjan_)